 The idea of having your child away from you for a week may seem scary at first, but the benefits of sending your child to one week of summer camp will last a lifetime.
 At camp this summer, your child will…

 “Going to camp has made me even more independent and a much better people-person.
-I am able to go confidently up to someone and introduce myself, or hang out with someone new because of my time at camp.” – Five year camper
+I am able to go confidently up to someone and introduce myself, or hang out with someone new because of my time at camp.” – Five-year camper

 Most of the time our kids spend outdoors is during highly-structured organized sports, orchestrated by adults.
 Little time is spent just exploring, building forts, and appreciating the awesome view that hiking up a mountain trail allows.
 By sending your child to camp, you give your child the gift of magical childhood memories – dirt, adventure, story, and joke-filled days and nights spent with friends outdoors, under the stars, and around the campfire.
 These childhood memories will last forever.
-And, as Michael Thompson, PhD.
+And, as Michael Thompson, Ph.D.
 So eloquently states, “Our best childhood memories do not include adults.”

 “Camp has helped me appreciate nature and the outdoors a lot more than I think I would have if I didn’t go.
-I can go without my phone or connection to social media awhile, because camp has shown me that amazing stuff happens when you put your phone down and have a nice conversation with someone.” – Five year camper
+I can go without my phone or connection to social media awhile because camp has shown me that amazing stuff happens when you put your phone down and have a nice conversation with someone.” – Five-year camper

-Whether checking to see how many people liked their Instagram post, texting messages to friends, playing video games, or watching TV, our kids are spending a lot of their hours in front of screens.
+Whether checking to see how many people liked their Instagram posts, texting messages to friends, playing video games, or watching TV, our kids are spending a lot of their hours in front of screens.
 We parents are, too.
-By sending your child to camp, you are give your child the chance to completely unplug and learn to better connect face-to-face with other kids and positive young adult role models.
+By sending your child to camp, you are giving your child the chance to completely unplug and learn to better connect face-to-face with other kids and positive young adult role models.
 Getting unplugged is one of our favorite topics, so read more at Five Reasons to Unplug and Get Unplugged to learn about the many benefits of taking a break from technology.

-“I feel like I have become a kinder person and am better at making friends because of camp.” – Three year camper
+“I feel like I have become a kinder person and am better at making friends because of camp.” – Three-year camper

 The bonding and friendships that happen at camp are different from those that occur at school and on sports teams.
 The intensity of living together and experiencing life together, without distractions, creates the ideal setting to form life-long friendships and really get to know people well.
 Read more about camp friendships in Friendship: The Gold of Childhood.
-And read the research that shows how camp helps develop important social skills.
+You can also read the research that shows how camp helps develop important social skills.